 About eighteen students enter the Ph.D. program each year.
 The total number of students in residence at any one time, including students working on their dissertations, is approximately 100, of whom about 40 are taking courses.

 The Director of Graduate Studies for the Political Science Department is Milan Svolik.
 Professor Svolik’s DGS office is located in Room 234 in Rosenkranz Hall, 115 Prospect Street.
-He can be contacted by email at email@example.com.
-To sign up for DGS office hours, please see the classesv2.yale.edu website.
+To contact Professor Svolik or sign up for DGS office hours, email him at email@example.com.